These Chinese pork ribs are so tender that the meat is almost melting off from the bone!

 It is called Wuxi Pork ribs (無錫排骨), the signature cuisine of Wuxi, a town in the Jiangsu 江蘇 province of China.

-This article is all about how to cook this famous Chinese pork ribs, characterized by the sweetness of rock sugar, sourness of the red vinegar 镇江红醋 and the flavor of Shaoxing wine.
-The braising liquid is cooked down and caramelized into a thick, luxurious red sauce, which enrobed the ribs within.
+I want to introduce to you how to cook this famous Chinese pork ribs, characterized by the sweetness of rock sugar, the sourness of the red vinegar 镇江红醋 and the flavor of Shaoxing wine.
+The braising liquid is cooked down and caramelized into a thick, luxurious red sauce with rock sugar, which enrobed the ribs within.

 Note: This post may contain affiliate links.
 Please read my disclosure for more info.
 I may receive commissions for purchases made through links in this post.

-How to cook Chinese pork ribs- the detailed cook’s note
+How to cook Chinese pork ribs- the step-by-step guide

 You can use spareribs (meatier) or back ribs (smaller but more tender) for this recipe.
-Generally, I prefer back ribs as it is the more meaty one for this recipe.
+Generally, I prefer spareribs as it is the more meaty one for this recipe.

-Add a small amount of salt to the pork ribs and marinate overnight.
+Add a small amount of light soy sauce and salt to the pork ribs and marinate at least two hours.
 Marinate helps to enhance the flavor of the pork ribs.
 I also marinate the lean pork overnight with salt in another recipe- Cantonese Porridge with Lean Pork.
 Meat treating in this way can still retain the saltiness after prolonged simmering.

 In general, the amount of salt required is one percent of the ribs by weight.
 In this case, I use 10g (2 teaspoons) for one kg of pork ribs.